Salmon Wellington is an elegant and impressive dish. And believe it or not, it is actually very easy to make!

 - Salmon filets: Use thick filets, about 1.5 to 2 to inches thick.
 Each filet should weigh about 6 or 7 ounces.

-- Fresh spinach: I like to use fresh baby spinach.
-Substitution: Frozen spinach (thawed and excess water squeezed out).
+- Fresh spinach: I use fresh baby spinach.
+Frozen spinach (thawed and excess water squeezed out) works too.

 - Salt and pepper to taste

-- Egg and milk, for the egg wash.
+- Egg and heavy cream (or milk), to make the egg wash.

 Step-by-Step Instructions

-Tip: Because puff pastry takes 20 minutes to bake (and salmon takes 12-15 minutes to cook), start with cold salmon filets so they don’t overcook.
-Simply take the salmon filets out from the fridge right before wrapping.
+Note: Because puff pastry takes 20 minutes to bake (and salmon takes 12-15 minutes to cook), start with cold filets so they don’t overcook in the center.
+Keep them in the fridge until ready to assemble.

-- Using a rolling pin, roll out the puff pastry sheets and cut into rectangles, large enough to fit each piece of salmon in the center – there should be 3 inches around the edges from the salmon.
-Place the salmon in the center and top with the prepared filling.
+Preheat oven to 400 degrees F. Using a rolling pin, roll out the puff pastry sheets and cut into rectangles, large enough to fit each piece of salmon in the center – leave about 3 inches around the borders (for folding).
+Season with salt and pepper generously, and place each one on top of the puff pastry rectangles.

-- Brush the short end with more egg wash, and fold it over.
+Brush the short ends with more egg wash and fold those over, pressing slightly.

-Then, brush the top with more egg wash.
-This will give it a beautiful golden brown shine after it’s fully baked.
+Then, brush the tops with more egg wash.
+This will give the puff pastry a beautiful golden brown shine.

 Step 4 | Bake until golden brown